Frequently Asked Questions

 Why is there a time limit?

 Official Memorial Marathon Water Stops, manned by volunteer groups, are located every mile along the course.
 In addition to entertainment and enthusiastic cheering, each Water Stop provides water and Powerade to participants.
 Some Water Stops also provide oranges, pretzels and other snacks.
 Many neighborhood and other groups set up their own water stops and provide a variety of drink and snack options.
-GU is available at mile 14.
+GU is available water stop 13.
 Medical Stations are located every other mile beginning at mile 5, and every mile from mile 19 to the finish.
 Port-o-Potties are located every mile starting at mile 2.
 All Medical Stations and Official Water Stops are marked on the course map.

 Are there items prohibited on the course?